menasheh/MyRussianFace/README.md

 ## Deployment

-If your computer is not always on, you may want to set this up on a Raspberry Pi or a [digital ocean](https://peromsik.com/go/digitalocean) droplet.
+If your computer is not always on, you may want to set this up on a Raspberry Pi or a [digitalocean](https://peromsik.com/go/digitalocean) droplet.
 Then, configure your computer to run `node bot.js` at startup.
-This AskUbuntu [answer](https://askubuntu.com/a/816/515251)may prove useful.
+This AskUbuntu [answer](https://askubuntu.com/a/816/515251) may prove useful.

 ## Contributing